-DIS 500 and DIS 550 are two of four courses needed for the University of Maine Graduate Certificate in Interdisciplinary Disability Studies.
+DIS 500 is one of three courses needed for the University of Maine Graduate Certificate in Interdisciplinary Disability Studies.
 The certificate program provides the opportunity for studying disability theory, research, and policy relevant to the lives of individuals and groups with disabilities.
 Located within the larger discourse of human diversity, disability is analyzed as an economic, social, cultural, political, and individual phenomenon.

-More information about this certificate program is online: http://ccids.umaine.edu/interedu/graduate-certificate/ or you may contact Stephen Gilson, Ph.D., Coordinator and Professor of Interdisciplinary Disability Studies and Professor of Social Work; 207.581.1263 (v) or stephen.f.gilson@maine.edu
+More information about this certificate program is online: http://ccids.umaine.edu/interedu/ graduate-certificate/ or you may contact Stephen Gilson, Ph.D., Coordinator and Professor of Interdisciplinary Disability Studies and Professor of Social Work; 207.581.1263 (v) or stephen.f.gilson@maine.edu